Resources

 Thanks to Dr. Gil Pontius

-Places to visit at San Diego
+Places to Visit at San Diego

 San Diego is a great place for tourists!
 One big reason is its nice Mediterranean climate.
 Also San Diego is famous for its rich natural and cultural heritage.
 Thanks to all CHES members, the follwing list is available: